Foldr Zen Zone

 In the Create an Image screen, give the Instance a name and select a suitable Subscription, Resource Group and Region.

-Select the OS type as Linux, Generation 1 and click Browse to navigate to the Storage blob (foldrv4.vhd)
+Select the OS type as Linux, Generation 1 or 2 and click Browse to navigate to the Storage blob (foldrv4.vhd)

 Select the Storage account and select foldrv4.vhd uploaded earlier